Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/Network/WLAN_Hostname.md

 ## Description

-Network name of the device
+Network name of the device.